 It’s really quite amazing.

-However, let’s say that you just want to transcribe a song or two and you don’t have the need to have the entire Melodyne 5 – Studio package from Plugin Boutique (this is the full-feature version of Melodyne).
+However, let’s say that you just want to transcribe a song or two and you don’t have the need to have the entire Melodyne 5 – Studio package.
 If that’s the case, don’t worry, because you can just download the Trial version and go from there.

 For the sake of this tutorial, I’m going to go ahead and assume that you just want the trial version of Melodyne 5.

 Essentially, what we’re going to do with Melodyne 5 is we’re going to transfer our audio recording over to Melodyne, and then save it as a MIDI file and export it to our desktop (you can also export MIDI using aif2midi like I showed in my other guide).

 After that, you just have to re-insert the audio recording into Garageband as a MIDI File, and Garageband will immediately recognize it for what it is, and then you can use the “Score Editor” to see what the notes look like as Standard Notation.